Oh, l’amour! Breaking hearts and banks everywhere…

 It’s a good idea to stay anonymous for as long as possible.
 Use different usernames, emails, and phone numbers on dating sites to protect your privacy.

 A powerful VPN can help you ward off even the most sophisticated scammers.
-Use CyberGhost VPN to protect your anonymity and shield your IP and your private data from all prying eyes.
+Use CyberGhost VPN to help protect your identity and shield your IP and your private data from all prying eyes.

 7. 📏Don’t send compromising pictures